wasi-shah/Docker-AKS/AKS DevOps/CICD Overview/Readme.md

 ### Variable scopes
 In the YAML file, you can set a variable at various scopes:

+- You can also specify variables outside of a YAML pipeline in the UI.
+When you set a variable in the UI, that variable can be encrypted and set as secret.
 - At the root level, to make it available to all jobs in the pipeline.
 - At the stage level, to make it available only to a specific stage.
 - At the job level, to make it available only to a specific job.